| Booked

 if a rascally poltergeist is playing tricks.
 But alas…onto that solitary

 story I wrote in my ledger and remember well.
-“The Spy Came D.O.A.,” by W.
+“THE SPY CAME D.O.A.,” by W.

 L. Fieldhouse, is a solid whodunit featuring Army CID investigator, Major Clifford Lansing, printed in the Feb.
 1979 issue of Mike Shayne Mystery